The Marine Life Information Network

 • Allocation of reproductive frequency is difficult.
 An individual colony will only reproduce once during its 4-5 month lifespan but this reproductive effort is probably spread over an extended period rather than a short episode.
 In Nemertesia ramosa, gonothecae have been observed in all months of the year with the exception of January, October, November and December (Ansín Agíl et al, 2001).

-• Information on fecundity is sparse and has only been recorded for Nemertesia antennina as mean length of reproductive areas in relation to total length.
+• Information on fecundity is sparse and has only been recorded for Nemertesia antennina as the mean length of reproductive areas in relation to the total length.
 Recorded values are only an estimate.

 • The planula larvae are released from the gonothecae and drop off the end of the hydrocladium.
-They settle and metamorphose at between 12-24 hours.
+They settle and metamorphose between 12 and 24 hours.
 This is the only mobile stage in the life cycle of Nemertesia antennina and therefore very important for dispersal.

-• Once the larva lands on the seabed, further dispersal is limited to crawling although this probably last for no more than 1-2 hours.
-Crawling speeds may reach up to 5mm per minute on smooth surfaces so the planula larvae will probably not move further than 1-2 m before settlement.
+• Once the larva lands on the seabed, further dispersal is limited to crawling although this probably lasts for no more than 1-2 hours.
+Crawling speeds may reach up to 5 mm per minute on smooth surfaces so the planula larvae will probably not move further than 1 to 2 m before settlement.

 Sensitivity reviewHow is sensitivity assessed?